Mark Lund is an award-winning filmmaker, screenwriter and publisher. He's also a television personality, producer and

 From 2009-2010 Lund was the drama director for Becker College where he produced/directed Break Fast, Antigone Now and The Long Red Herring – resurrecting the school’s drama program after a 20-year hiatus.
 Later that year he wrote the screenplay Justice Is Mind based on thought-identification technology and neurolaw.

 Lund returned to figure skating in 2016 with Serpentine.
-In this Cold War modern day political thriller, Lund is developing this feature film in the same fashion as Justice Is Mind with the production of a short film version to develop interest.
-He directed the first ten pages of his script which was released in March 2017 as Serpentine: The Short Program.
+In this Cold War modern day political thriller, Lund directed the first ten pages of the script to develop interest in the project.
+Serpentine: The Short Program was released in 2017.

 In July 2019 Lund wrapped principal photography on First Signal.
 A prequel to First World, First Signal had its world premiere at the at the Greenfield Garden Cinemas in Greenfield, MA on March 26, 2021.
 Called, “An Impressive Accomplishment” by Film Threat magazine, First Signal was an official selection of 28 film festivals, winning 17 and was in the top 1% of all entries on IMDb.
 First Signal is now available on several VOD platforms including Amazon Prime, Tubi and Roku.
 On YouTube, First Signal has received over 1M views.